The link between birth type and breastfeeding

 Giving Birth – How a baby enters the world can impact a mother’s ability to breastfeed

 While considering birth options it’s important to consider the short and long term impact of any decision made.
-Birth can be very unpredictable and even with meticulous planning, these plans often ‘go out of the window’, due to unexpected complications.
+Birth can be very unpredictable and even with meticulous planning, these plans often ‘go out of the window’.
 Any birth comes with risks, even straight forward vaginal births.
 It is important mothers prepare physically, mentally and emotionally for the variation in outcomes that can occur.
 Every mother and baby are different, making every birth individual.
 What is right for one mother-baby combination, may not be for another.

 The Research when Considering Birthing Options